Facebook Group Etiquette

 Be a jerk. :)

 Promote your own products or services that are in direct competition with the group owner (unless invited to in a promo thread).
 This would be like walking into someone’s flower shop, grabbing the customers, shoving your business cards in their pockets, and telling them to shop at your flower shop instead.
-See above.
+See previous point.

 Repeat your promo endlessly.
 This is specifically for promo threads, and is most important for smaller groups.
 If you copy/paste the EXACT promo over and over again, people will get sick of seeing it.
 Even if you only have 1 thing to promote, you can switch up the text you're using or include a different photo.